tanweerahmed1/tanweerahmed1/README.md

-<h1 align="center">Hi 👋, I'm Tanweer Ahmed</h1>
+<h1 >Hi 👋, I'm Tanweer Ahmed</h1>
-<h3 align="center">Full Stack Developer | Mobile App Developer | Database Developer</h3>
+<h3>Full Stack Developer | Mobile App Developer | Database Developer</h3>

-<h3 align="left">Connect with me:</h3>
 <p align="left">
  In my role as a full stack developer, I possess an extensive comprehension of the complete web development process, encompassing both the user interface and the server-side logic.
 Throughout my experience, I have collaborated with a diverse range of front-end and back-end technologies, equipping me with the ability to conceive, build, and sustain web applications from inception to completion.
 </p>

 <h3 align="left">Languages and Tools:</h3>